Respiratory Illness

 Lambton Public Health is following Ontario’s Ministry of Health’s updated direction for this respiratory illness season where pharmacies and health care providers will be the primary source for COVID-19 and flu vaccines, with local health units focusing on specific priority populations.

-This fall, Lambton Public Health will be offering pediatric clinics as well as mobile clinics focused on specific populations such as First Nations communities and homebound individuals.
+Lambton Public Health offers pediatric clinics as well as mobile clinics for specific populations such as First Nations communities and homebound individuals.

 Pediatric clinics will begin on Thursday, Oct.
-17 for children ages 6 months to 4 years of age, who are at highest risk of complications from the flu.
-Pediatric clinics will open to older children beginning October 28.
+16 for children six (6) months of age to 18 years of age , who are at highest risk of complications from the flu.
+Pediatric clinics will open to all children beginning October 27.
 To book your child in for a vaccine with Lambton Public Health, please call 519-383-8331.

-All other residents can book their appointments through their local pharmacy or health care provider.
-Please be reminded that only priority populations will be eligible for the vaccines through both pharmacies and healthcare providers until Monday, Oct.
-28.
+All other residents can book their appointments through their health care provider or through a local pharmacy.
+Please be reminded that only high-risk and priority populations will be eligible for the vaccines through both pharmacies and health care providers until eligibility extends to the general public on Monday, Oct.
+27.

 Additional Information